ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

 Four classes, one individual of class *circle*, two individuals of class *star*, two individuals of class *rectangle* and three of class *triangle*.
 Each one of them has at least one status type, which is the property of having a color, being the color itself the status.
-The initial statuses on the environment are *green*, *blue*, *yellow* and *red*.
+The initial statuses on the environment are *green*, *yellow*, *orange* and *red*.
 Moreover, if we look at the triangles, we will see they have another status type, which is position.
 The values for this status type are *+90*, *+0* and *-90* for the individuals shown.